This blog may contain affiliate links. Read our disclosure policy for more info.

 Located amongst Canada’s Rocky Mountains, Kootenay National Park is a stunning destination in British Columbia.
 It’s full of amazing scenery and tons of wildlife – I’ve even seen a grizzly bear here!

-There are colorful mineral pools (including an orange one!), hot springs, more than 200 kilometers (125 miles) of hiking trails, cliffs, canyons, forests, and valleys galore!
+There are colorful mineral pools (including an orange one!), some of the best hot springs in BC, and more than 200 kilometers (125 miles) of hiking trails, cliffs, canyons, forests, and valleys galore!
 One of the best ways to see the park is by driving right through it – and stopping along the way of course.

 The Banff-Windermere Highway (Highway 93) is 106 kilometers long (65 miles) and goes directly through the center of Kootenay National Park and connects to Banff National Park.
 If you drive from Banff National Park into Kootenay and towards Radium, this is the route you’ll follow.
 You’ll also drive through Kootenay National Park on road trips from Calgary to Radium or Invermere.